Alicante

+/es/) in Spanish, or Alacant, (Note: Pronunciation of Alacant:

-Alicante (/ˌælᵻˈkænti/, /alsoUK-teɪ/, /ˌælᵻˈkɑːnti, ˌɑːl-, -teɪ/; /es/; Alacant /ca-valencia/; officially: Alacant / Alicante) is a resort city and municipality in the Valencian Community, Spain.
-It is the capital of the province of Alicante and a historic Mediterranean port.
-With a population of 358,608 as of 2024, it is the 2nd-largest city in the Valencian Community and the 10th-largest in Spain.
+/ca-valencia/) in Valencian (officially: Alacant / Alicante), is a city and municipality in the Valencian Community, Spain.
+It is the capital of the province of Alicante and a historical Mediterranean port.
+With a population of 358,608 as of 2024, it is the 2nd-largest city in the Valencian Community (after Valencia) and the 10th-largest in Spain.

+Together with Elche (Elx) and other municipalities, Alicante forms a conurbation of nearly 1 million inhabitants.